-MCM504 Coaching for Effective Ministry
+MCM504 Coaching for Effective Ministry (4 credits)

-Learners will acquire and learn to put into practice conceptual frameworks for equipping leaders (lay and vocational) through mentoring, coaching, and developing learning communities (eg. Peer group) for competency, accountability, and support.
+Learners will acquire and learn to put into practice conceptual frameworks for equipping missional leaders (laity and vocational) through mentoring, coaching, and developing learning communities for competency, accountability, and support.
+Topics will include mentoring practices, coaching principles, and group processes for learners to practice their ministerial vocations and to raise missional leaders through guided missional engagement, personal awareness and intentional planning and practices, and peer-group reflection.

-MCM505 World Religions and Missions
+MCM505 World Religions and Missions (4 credits)